October 11-19, 2020

 Tropical environments and ecosystems are extremely diverse in comparison to their temperate counterparts.
-In Panama, we sit within close distance of distinct biomes and ecosystems, teeming with plant and animal life.
+Panama encompasses many distinct biomes and ecosystems, teeming with plant and animal life.
 Location, elevation and climate influence these environments and the plants and animals within, all part of an intricate and delicate web of interactions.
 When you first step into a tropical forest, you may be overwhelmed by the sights, sounds and smells around you.
-From the towering canopy above to the soil beneath your feet, there is life lurking around every nook and cranny.
+From the towering canopy above to the soil beneath your feet, there is life lurking in every nook and cranny.

 Rate for this special tour: $2,950.00